Delivering on promise to replace South Park Bridge

-It is expected to carry 20,000 vehicles and nearly 3,000 heavy-duty trucks each day.
-It will also carry an estimated 10 million tons of freight each year, including aerospace parts to local Boeing facilities.
+It carries 20,000 vehicles and nearly 3,000 heavy-duty trucks each day, and will also carry an estimated 10 million tons of freight each year, including aerospace parts to local Boeing facilities.

 - 750,000 feet of electrical wiring were used, enough to stretch from South Park to Yakima.

 - It's 27,600 cubic yards of concrete could fill nearly 3,000 fully-loaded trucks.